Burn the Ships: Artwork

-The album cover image for Burn the Ships was shot in Iceland, serving as a "picturesque version of what it means to carry on within a seemingly desolate and volcanic framework."
+The album cover image for Burn the Ships was shot in Iceland, serving as a "picturesque version of what it means to carry on within a seemingly desolate and volcanic framework".

 Release and promotion

 On 13 May 2018, the duo announced that "Joy" will be released on 18 May and the song was availed for pre-order on iTunes and pre-saving on Spotify, with Spotify users being entered into a contest where the winner gets a trip to Nashville to attend an album listening party with the duo in the studio.
 The lead single "Joy" was released that day, with the song's accompanying music video exclusively released to Apple Music.
 The music video for "Joy" was released to YouTube two days later.
-In an interview with Billboard, the duo was questioned regarding the album's release date and its title given that some promotional materials suggested a May release, to which Luke Smallbone replied that the album will most likely come out in October.
-On 29 June 2018, For King & Country announced that their third studio album will be titled Burn the Ships, slated for release on 5 October 2018, with the album's pre-order period starting that day, as well as the availing of "Pioneers" featuring Moriah Peters and Courtney Smallbone (credited by their first names) as a promotional single from the album, as well as its accompanying music video.
+In an interview with Billboard, the duo was questioned regarding the album's release date and its title given that some promotional materials suggested a May release, to which Luke Smallbone replied that the album would most likely come out in October.
+On 29 June 2018, For King & Country announced that their third studio album was titled Burn the Ships and would be released on 5 October 2018, with the album's pre-order period starting that day, as well as the availing of "Pioneers" featuring Moriah Peters and Courtney Smallbone (credited by their first names) as a promotional single from the album, as well as its accompanying music video.
 The duo also announced that it would avail a new song once a month in the lead-up to the album's release.

 "God Only Knows" followed as the third promotional single from the album on 27 July 2018, the duo also releasing the song's music video.
 On 3 August 2018, For King & Country performed live on FOX & Friends.
 They went on to avail "Amen" as the fourth promotional single from the album during the pre-order period, as releasing the music video of the song.
 The album's title track, "Burn the Ships", was the fifth and final instant grat track from the album on 28 September 2018.
 The entire eleven-song collection was released on 5 October 2018, and the duo celebrated the album's release with the unveiling of the music video for "Burn the Ships".

 Singles

 "Joy" was released on 18 May 2018 as the album's lead single.
 On 11 January 2019, "God Only Knows" was released to Christian radio becoming the second single from the album.
-"Burn the Ships" impacted Christian radio on 30 August 2019, as the album's third single.
+"Burn the Ships" impacted Christian radio on 30 August 2018, as the album's third single.
+Amen was released to Christian radio becoming the fourth single from the album on 5 February 2021.